 in which the chief executive officer to whom the proposed recommendation relates is proposed to be transferred.

+[Section 50 amended by No. 39 of 2010 s.
+46 and 67.]

 51. Acting chief executive officers

-(1) Subject to this section, the Minister may —
+(1) Subject to this section, the Commissioner may —

 (a) if an office of chief executive officer is vacant, or a chief executive officer is absent from duty or for any reason unable to perform his or her functions, direct an employee to act for such period not exceeding 12 months as is specified in that direction in the office of chief executive officer during that vacancy, absence or inability, as the case requires; and